TimeWz667/IndTB_dx/README.md

 # IndTB_dx
-Diagnostic/ treatment technology assessment for TB iin India
+Diagnostic/ treatment technology assessment for TB in India